open-telemetry/semantic-conventions/docs/database/elasticsearch.md

 **[7]:** If using a port other than the default port for this DBMS and if `server.address` is set.

-**[8]:** The query may target multiple indices or data streams, in which case it SHOULD be the first index or data stream name found in the request.
+**[8]:** The query may target multiple indices or data streams, in which case it SHOULD be a comma separated list of those.
 If the query doesn't target a specific index, this field MUST NOT be set.

 **[9]:** When communicating with an Elastic Cloud deployment, this should be collected from the "X-Found-Handling-Instance" HTTP response header.